Polymer/polymer-modulizer/fixtures/packages/README.md

 ## Updating Fixtures

 Fixtures won't update manually.
 They require a manual run of the `build:fixtures` package.json script.
 This script runs `update-fixtures.ts`, which is keeps a list of all fixtures to fetch from github (`-> /source/`) and then convert (`-> /expected/`).

-Since this run generates your expected conversion to match against, make sure you only check in conversions when modulizer is in a known, working state.
+Note that `build:fixtures` trusts that the converter is in a working state when run.
+Make sure you only check in conversions from a working version of modulizer (usually a checkout of the master branch).
+Check the output & git diff manually after running just to be sure.

 ## Adding New Fixtures